5jt/dyalog-cookbook/manuscript/11_makeme.md

 `Export` automates what we've done so far by calling the "Export" command from the "File" menu.
 In case the "Bind" method fails it tries up to 50 times before giving up.
 This is because from experience we know that depending on the OS and the machine and God knows what else sometimes the command fails several times before it finally succeeds.

+A> ### The "Bind" method
+A>
+A> Not that `Bind` is in version 16.0 not an official method.
+However, it's there, it works, and we expect it to become an official method in alter version of Dyalog.

 We specified `##.Constants.BIND_FLAGS.RUNTIME` as a default for `flags`, but that does not exist yet, so we add it to the `Constants` namespace:

 ~~~